zerob13/photography-portfolio/README.md

 ## Photographs & assets

 Large originals live outside the regular Git history to avoid bloat and missing-object errors.
-The repository ships with a ready-to-use Git LFS configuration (`.gitattributes`) that tracks everything inside `public/images/` and any binary files placed next to the work metadata folders.
+The repository ships with a ready-to-use Git LFS configuration (`.gitattributes`) that tracks JPEG/PNG/WebP/AVIF assets inside `public/images/` and any binary files placed next to the work metadata folders.

 To start working with your own photographs: